- Why The Excessive Intake Of Treats Is Unhealthy For Your cat

 Make sure only one person in the house is responsible for giving your cat a treat once a day.

-If your cat has stopped eating normal meals, maybe it is time for you to try out different brands.
+If your cat has stopped eating regular meals, maybe it is time for you to try different brands.

 Human foods and treats should be avoided as they will lead to liver failure and stomach issues.